Lower Back Pain: Symptoms, Causes, and Treatments

 Wear low-heeled shoes and watch how you stand and move.
 Avoid slouching.
 If you’re going to stand for a long time, try to use a footstool to take the stress off your back.
 Place one foot on the stool, and then after a time, let the other foot have a turn.

-When you’re sitting, keep your knees and hips level with each other.
+When you’re sitting, keep your hip and knees at a 90-degree angle.
 Use a swivel chair with good back support and armrests.
 Try to move around or change position every 30 minutes.
 Keeping a tiny pillow under the small of your back can help your spine maintain its natural curve.

 When it comes to carrying heavy objects, let your legs do the lifting.
 Keep your back straight, bending only at your knees.
 Hold the object close to you as you carry it.